Enterprises spend significant time, effort, and money on the strategic planning process. And yet, an overwhelming number of business strategies fail.

 - A company description (your elevator pitch)

-- Your mission statement
+- Your organization’s mission statement

-- Your vision and value statements
+- Your value and vision statements

 - Your business goals